lukerohde/gpt-chat/README.md

 Forked from https://github.com/narrowfail/django-channels-chat to play with the OpenAI GPT api.

 It's a small person-to-person application built using Django where some users can be bots.
-It has a REST API and uses WebSockets to notify clients of new messages and avoid polling.
-Bots run in another container, and are notified via http.
-They reply via the api.
+Bots can be defined in yaml as a pipeline of simple python steps.

 https://github.com/lukerohde/gpt-chat/assets/1400034/6e553439-3c32-4f3b-a4a5-2d2bbd671c10

 # Setup

-To avoid complex local dev config this has been setup using docker and docker-compose.
-Docker will need to be installed as a prerequiste.
+To keep local development simple we use docker and docker-compose.
+Docker is a prerequiste.

-For the bots to work, you'll need an openai api token.
+For the bots to work, you'll also need an openai api token.

-Run `./setup` to;
+Get started by running `./setup` which will;
 * set your .env vars
 * build your containers
 * run you migrations
 * and setup your django root user.

-This will ask if you want to setup your docker-compose.override.yml file.
-Use this file to set up for your local environment.
+You also get the option to setup a docker-compose.override.yml file for your local environment.
 The docker-compose.override.yml.example is what I use for local mac development.

 It maps the local files into the containers so you can do some programming.
-It will also hang the containers so you can exec in and run commands.
+It will hang the containers so you can exec in and run commands.

 Run `docker-compose up -d` to run the containers - or just `./go`

-Shell in like `docker-compose exec app /bin/bash`
+Exec in like `docker-compose exec app /bin/bash`

 Once in the app container run `npm run server`

-To run the bots, shell in like `docker-compose exec bot /bin/bash`
+To run the bots, exec in like `docker-compose exec bot /bin/bash`

 Once in, run `npm run bots`